jnlltd/festivals/README.md

 #### Eventbrite API Key

-A daily job automatically imports festivals into the database from the [http://developer.eventbrite.com/](Eventbrite web service).
+A daily job automatically imports festival data into the database from the [Eventbrite web service](http://developer.eventbrite.com).
 This job will fail unless the key below is provided.

 ````